 Feeling uninspired by your nightstand?
 Before buying a new one, look around the house for something else that could replace it: a floating shelf, a beloved chair, a pile of books—even a stack of vintage suitcases.
 The charm will make your space feel more collected and thoughtful.
 You can hang artwork right above it to make it feel more intentional.

 Play With Shape Repetition

 If everything in your space feels too square, repeat a few circular patterns throughout the space to make it more dynamic.
-In this bedroom by BHDM, the large circular artwork above the bed is flanked with two white dome lamps, creating a fun retro effect.
+In this bedroom, the circular pattern wallpaper above the bed is flanked with two dome lamps and two circle throw pillows on the bed, creating a fun retro effect.

 Repeat colors the same way you do shapes and patterns to give your space a cohesive feel.

 Paint Your Ceiling

 We always think of painting our walls, but how about leaving them bare and painting the ceiling instead?
 In this primary bedroom, the teal ceiling draws the eye up, making the ceiling appear higher than it actually is.
 It also highlights the architectural detail in the ceiling.